coinbase-samples/prime-cli/README.md

 go mod tidy
 ```

 To make your application easily accessible from any location, move the binary you created to a directory that's already in your system's PATH.
-For example, this is the command to move `primectl` to `/usr/local/bin`:
+For example, these are the commands to move `primectl` to `/usr/local/bin`, as well as set permissions to reduce risk:

 ```
-sudo mv primectl /usr/local/bin/
+sudo mv primectl /usr/local/bin/ chmod 755 /usr/local/bin/primectl
 ```

 To verify that your application is installed correctly and accessible from any location, run the following command.
 It will include all available requests: